lexicHQ/docs/collecting-user-data.md

-# Building User Profile for a Website Bot
+# Modifying User Profiles

 ::: warning Website Bot Only
-It is only possible to override user profile data for a website bot.
+It is only possible to modify user profiles for a website bot.
+In messenger bot it is set by facebook thus readonly.
 :::